-Processor - at the heart of all flight controllers is a micro processor that works hard to keep you in the air, in 2017 we are only really using F3 or F4 chips so I would recommend choosing a flight controller with one of these.
+Processor - at the heart of all flight controllers is a micro processor that works hard to keep you in the air, we are only really using F3 or F4 chips so I would recommend choosing a flight controller with one of these.
 The F7 chip is slowly coming in however we are not really making use of it yet.
 The older F1 chips present in the CC3D and NAZE 32 boards are now outdated and will not be supported by future software updates.

 All in One or Separate - Many modern flight controllers are incorporating the PDB into the flight controller itself!
 This is great for tighter builds as you only need one board in the stack and wiring is simplified.
 The only negatives are that they are normally more densely populated giving you less room to solder wires and often require connections on both sides.
 The Betaflight F3 is a great example of an all in one flight controller.

 OSD (On Screen Display) - Flight controllers with an OSD chip onboard are capable of displaying all kinds of useful information on your video feed such as battery voltage, current draw and even an artificial horizon.
 I would highly recommend an OSD however they can also be run separately to the flight controller or onboard the PDB itself.